oviya-raja/ist-402/learning-path/W07/deliverables/5-final-report/REPORT_TEMPLATE.md

 ### 1.1 Problem Statement

-[Copy from `PHASE1_PROBLEM_STATEMENT.md` or summarize]

 Final year students face significant challenges in efficiently identifying and evaluating job opportunities that match their profile.
 The job search process is time-consuming and requires constant monitoring of multiple company job boards, analyzing job descriptions, and assessing personal fitment.
+Students struggle with identifying which job postings align with their skills and experience, understanding skill gaps and areas that need improvement for specific roles, efficiently tracking job postings from their target companies, and determining their fitment percentage for each position.

 **Key Challenges:**
-1. Time-consuming manual search
-2. Fitment assessment difficulty
-3. Skill gap identification
-4. Information overload and constant search pressure
-5. Getting lost in tangential searches
+1. **Time-Consuming Manual Search:** Students spend hours daily checking multiple company websites and job boards for new postings that match their profile.
+2. **Fitment Assessment Difficulty:** Manually comparing job requirements with personal skills and experience is subjective and time-intensive.
+3. **Skill Gap Identification:** Students struggle to identify specific areas they need to refresh or improve to qualify for desired positions.
+4. **Inconsistent Evaluation:** Without a systematic approach, fitment assessment varies and may miss important requirements.
+5. **Information Overload:** Job descriptions contain extensive information that needs to be analyzed against personal profile, making quick decisions difficult.
+6. **Constant Search Pressure:** The need to continuously monitor job boards creates anxiety and mental fatigue.

 ### 1.2 Project Objectives